robertbraeutigam/scan/README.md

 the network is saturated and can't handle more traffic.

 In SCAN backpressure is done via the already built-in mechanisms of TCP.
-If a consumer is not ready to process another message it will not empty the TCP/IP receive buffer, therefore eventually the buffer runs full, which will result in not acknowledging packets.
+If a consumer is not ready to process another message it will not empty the TCP receive buffer, therefore eventually the buffer runs full, which will result in not acknowledging packets.
 This will eventually result in the send buffer of the producer to fill up as well.